All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I count calories while on GLP-1 medication?

 Strict calorie counting isn't necessary for everyone.
-However, tracking for 1-2 weeks can reveal patterns) like eating too little protein or not eating enough overall.
+But tracking for 1-2 weeks can reveal patterns) like eating too little protein or not eating enough overall.
 The makes tracking simple if you want to check in periodically.

 Will eating more slow down my GLP-1 weight loss?